jensnesten/DNN-StatArb/README.md

         zscore = (spread[-1] - spread_mean) / spread_std
         self.scale_model()
 ```
-We then define the trading logic based on the results of those calculations in continous time.
+We then define the trading logic based on these results in continous time.

 ```python
 if zscore > self.zscore_threshold and len(self.trades) < self.max_position: